LumenAd/dbt_lumenad_utils/README.md

 # Lumenad utilities for dbt

-This package includes common functions (macros) used in Lumenad's dbt packages.
+This package includes common functions (macros) for (re)use in Lumenad's dbt packages.

 ## Macros
 ### unload_records